trytouca/trytouca/docs/sdk/javascript/core-api.md

 ## Submitting Test Results

-Once we execute our code under test for each test case and describe its behavior and performance, we can have the option to submit them to the Touca server by calling `touca.post`.
+Once we execute our code under test for each test case and describe its behavior and performance, we can submit them to the Touca server.

 ```ts
 await touca.post();